rdawood/MALI/README.md

 					containing the text to be read within the folder that you created.
-The program will only select text files one level down from 'Texts', so the structure
+The program will only select text files one level down from 'Texts', so the structure:

 					Texts -- Shakespeare -- Tragedies --> R&J.txt
-					will not work.
+					will not work, but

+					Texts -- Shakespeare --> R&J.txt
+					will

-					Plaint text file formats are preferred, but the program will be able to read text from HTML, and could successfully read its own code in the visualizer.py file.
+					Plain text file formats are preferred, but the program will be able to read text from HTML.

 	--> LICENSE
 			This software is provided under an MIT license, and